jasperng-nus/tp/docs/UserGuide.md

 Format: `edit INDEX [-n NAME] [-p PHONE_NUMBER] [-e EMAIL] [-t TAG…]​ [-d1 START_DATE] [-d2 END_DATE]`

 * Edits the company at the specified `INDEX`.
-The index refers to the index number shown in the displayed company list.
+The index refers to the index number shown in the displayed intern book.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Only the fields provided will be updated i.e fields not provided will retain their original value.
 * When editing tags, the existing tags of the company will be removed i.e adding of tags is not cumulative.